aknostic/keit/.github/README.md

 Behavior github action: Build and Dockerize KEIT Go Application.
 - Can only be run by locomundo and geurjas (admins)
-- It runs only in branch (not in the main branch)
+- It runs only in a branch (not in the main branch)

 Process of building a new docker image: